Imburse-Payments/imburse-payments.github.io/pages/getting-started/claiming-a-reward.md

 `date` | ISO datetime | Display in localized date format based on locale of reward according to RFC 3339, i.e. `2016-01-01T00:00:00Z`.

 #### Credential Types
-The following credential types are available.
+Credential Types specify the type(s) of data that a reward will give you.
+Common ones are `cardNumber` and `expirationDate` but any from the following list can be found in rewards.

 Credential Type | Description
 -|-
-`barcodeNumber` | A numeric or alphanumeric string that provides a human readable version of the information embedded in a barcode.
-This is typically used in conjunction with the barcodeUrl credential.
+`barcodeNumber` | A numeric or alphanumeric string that provides a human readable version<br/>of the information embedded in a barcode.<br/>This is typically used in conjunction with the barcodeUrl credential.
-`barcodeUrl` | A URL for a barcode image.
-This is typically used in conjunction with the barcodeNumber credential.
+`barcodeUrl` | A URL for a barcode image.<br/>This is typically used in conjunction with the barcodeNumber credential.
-`bypassUrl` | A landing page URL that includes secondary credential information.
-This removes the need for the recipient to input secondary credentials on the landing page.
+`bypassUrl` | A landing page URL that includes secondary credential information.<br/>This removes the need for the recipient to input<br/>secondary credentials on the landing page.
 `cardCode` | A numeric or alphanumeric string.
 `cardNumber` | A numeric or alphanumeric string.
 `cvc2` | A 3-digit numeric code used as a secondary credential for financial products.
 `eventNumber` | A secondary credential that is numeric or alphanumeric string.
 `expirationDate` | A date after which the issued reward will no longer be redeemable.
 `pin` | Personal Identification Number.
 A secondary credential that is a numeric or alphanumeric string.
-`redemptionUrl` | A landing page URL where reward credentials and redemption information are typically presented.
-The landing page may or may not require the recipient to enter one or more secondary credentials to `complete the reward redemption process.
+`redemptionUrl` | A landing page URL where reward credentials and redemption information are<br/>typically presented.<br/>The landing page may or may not require the recipient to enter one or more<br/>secondary credentials to complete the reward redemption process.
 `secretCode` | A secondary credential that is numeric or alphanumeric string.